By Saurav · saavos

 After going live, pull your conversation logs every day for the first week.
 You're looking for three things:

 Fallback triggers on answerable questions.
-If your bot is falling back on "what does the Pro plan include?" — that's a sourcing problem, not a fallback problem.
+If your bot is falling back on "what does the Builder plan include?" — that's a sourcing problem, not a fallback problem.
 Add the pricing page to your sources and re-ingest.

 Questions being answered from wrong sources.
 "Our return window is 30 days" might be right, but if the citation is pointing to a blog post instead of your returns policy, you have a retrieval quality problem.
 Tighten your source list.